Santurce, San Juan, Puerto Rico: Geography

-Geographically speaking, Santurce is a peninsula that is attached to the mainland in the east, where it borders with the Isla Verde district of Carolina.
+Geographically speaking, Santurce is a peninsula connected to the Puerto Rico mainland in the east, where it borders with the Isla Verde district of Carolina.
 It is 7.6 km long from west to east, and up to 3.0 km wide in the eastern part.
 The peninsula is bounded by the Atlantic Ocean in the north, with more than five km of beaches from the Condado peninsula in the west, to a point 600 m east of Punta Las Marías, where it borders on the Isla Verde area, and Laguna San José and its northern embayment, Laguna Los Corozos to the east.
 To the south is the Martín Peña Channel, which separates Santurce from the northern barrios of former municipio Río Piedras: Hato Rey Norte, Hato Rey Central, and Oriente.
 To the west is San Juan Bay, where three bridges, Dos Hermanos Bridge (Ave.
 Ashford), G. Esteves Bridge (Ave.
 Ponce de León) and San Antonio Bridge (Ave.
 Fernandes Juncos) connect Santurce with La Isleta (small island) where Old San Juan is located.

 It has a total area of 8.70 sqmi composed of 5.24 sqmi of land and 3.46 sqmi of water area.